When to Go to Japan: Our Recommended Months and Seasons to Travel

 Why visit in November?

-Overall, travelling to Japan in November is your best choice.
-The biggest reason is simple: the weather.
-Unlike the wet, hot and humid months that precede it, November is an excellent compromise between warmth and dryness.
+Overall, traveling to Japan in November is our recommended choice.
+The reason is simple: the weather.
+Unlike the wet, hot, and humid months that precede it, we think November is an excellent compromise between warmth and dryness.

 Sure, November isn’t filled with balmy t-shirt-wearing days.
-But what you’ll lose in heat you’ll make up for in both lower precipitation and elbow room.
+But what we lose in heat, we make up for in both lower precipitation and more elbow room.

-And let’s not forget the fall colours: November is the perfect time of year in Japan for that, too!
+And let’s not forget the beautiful fall colors: November is the perfect time of year in Japan for that, too!

 Why visit in April?

-It’s a real toss up.
-Although November might inch out April by a slight margin, it’s easy to see why travelling to Japan in April is also fantastic idea.
+It’s a real toss-up.
+Although November might inch out April by a slight margin, it’s easy to see why we think traveling to Japan in April is also a fantastic idea.

-April is the best time to witness Japan’s famous cherry blossoms in full bloom.
-Walking the streets of Kyoto or through a park in Tokyo at this time of year is an experience everyone should have in their life.
+April is the prime time to witness Japan’s famous cherry blossoms in full bloom.
+Walking the streets of Kyoto or through a park in Tokyo at this time of year is an experience we think everyone should have in their life.

 And then there’s the weather.

 Along with November, April is one of the most comfortable months to go to Japan.
-There’s relatively little rain in most areas of Japan in April.
+In our experience, there’s relatively little rain in most areas of Japan in April.
 The temperatures in most Japanese cities are also mild.

-The only downfall of travelling to Japan in April is the crowds.
+The only downfall we see in traveling to Japan in April is the crowds.
 With the cherry blossoms in full swing, spring school holidays, and Golden Week, April can be a busy time in Japan.
-You’ll need to plan ahead if you decide to visit Japan in April.